Frequently Asked Questions

 All students are expected to have good command of the English language.
 All international students (regardless of country of origin) must have their English proficiency evaluated by the KU Applied English Center.
 More information on scores and requirements.

-How heavily are GRE scores and GPA weighted in the application process?
+How heavily is the GPA weighted in the application process?

 This varies, as each admissions committee member decides how much weight to place on the various factors of the application.